ArtisanMobile/devdocs/_posts/api/2015-06-10-api-reference.md

 ## Profile Endpoints

-User profiles contain information about the users for an app, and can be queried using their Artisan-assigned IDs or their Shared User IDs.
+User profiles contain information about the users for an app, and can be queried by Artisan-assigned ID or their Shared User ID.
 Multiple user profiles can be exported and downloaded as a JSON file.

 <div id="getProfiles"></div>